abalter/mywebsite/content/ariel-balter-resume.md

 ## Goal
-_I have levereaged my quantitative and computational background as a Ph.D physicist to successfully transition to biomedical data science: Bioinformatics and Statistics._
+_Using my quantitative and computational background as a Ph.D. physicist, I successfully transitioned to biomedical data science: Bioinformatics and Statistics._

-_I am also working towards a graduate degree in statistics, and plan to increasingly include statistical analysis in my work and research.
+_I am also working towards a graduate degree in statistics and will increasingly include statistical analysis in my work and research.
 I am open to volunteering my data science skills for non-profit organizations._